Offshore Company Tax Benefits: What You Need to Know

 The first advantage is quite obvious.
 Popular IFCs for incorporating an offshore company generally have either very low or zero tax rates across the board.
 This can include the likes of corporate taxation, income tax, capital gains tax, withholding tax, and so forth.

-2. Lower taxes / tax rebates on defined activities or sectors
+2. Lower taxes / tariff rebates on defined activities or sectors

 Many offshore jurisdictions offer specially reduced taxes or tax rebates to businesses conducting specific activities or operating in defined sectors.